• Use Cases

 Intercom Integration

-Tag trial-ending users so in-app messaging and support context stay current.
+Tag trial-ending users so in-app messaging and support context stay current in every workspace.

 Open link